Signal-K/manuscript/content/Base.md

 1. **Initial Planet Selection**: Select six initial planets manually for the upcoming alpha version to provide flexibility in data collection without creating complex pipelines.
 2. **Data Representation**: Use calculated values such as planet radius and orbital period to provide insights into planet composition and temperature.
 Utilize existing databases like Lightkurve and Exofop for accurate data cross-referencing.
-13. **Data Security**: Prioritize data protection and user privacy in all aspects of design and functionality.
-14. **Gamification**: Integrate elements of gamification to enhance user engagement and motivation.

 ### Plans/Ideas:
 4. **User Journey Mapping**: Create a comprehensive map of user journeys to identify key touchpoints and areas for enhancement.
 6. **Community Events**: Organize events and challenges to engage the user base and foster a sense of community.
-7. **Cross-platform Accessibility**: Ensure the application is accessible across various platforms, including desktop, mobile, and web.
-8. **Data Visualization Tools**: Create advanced tools for visualizing and interpreting data in an engaging and insightful manner.
-9. **Gamification Features**: Integrate game-like elements such as achievements, rewards, and quests to increase user motivation.
 10. **Customization Options**: Provide users with customization options for avatars, ships, and other aspects of their in-game experience.
 11. **Educational Resources**: Offer educational materials and resources to help users understand the scientific concepts behind the game.
 12. **Ecosystem Collaboration**: Develop partnerships with other organizations or games to enhance the user experience and content variety.